ejentoai/Quickstart-Template/README.md

 ### API Requirements

-- Refer the [Documentation](https://docshub.ejento.ai/tutorials/apikeys) to retreive your Base URL, API Key, Access Token and Agent Id from Ejento AI
+- Refer to the [documentation](https://docshub.ejento.ai/tutorials/apikeys) to retrieve your Base URL, API Key, Agent ID, and Access Token (only if authentication is disabled) from Ejento AI.
 - **Ejento API Access**: Valid Ejento API credentials are required.
 The credentials required depend on whether authentication is enabled or disabled:
   ## 1. Authentication Enabled
   - The Access Token will be issued automatically after successful user authentication.